SymphonyPlatformSolutions/symphony-dev-days-dotnet/README.md

 Prerequisites:

-The SDK relies on the following version of NET Core:
+The SDK relies on the following version of NET Core as seen in RequestResponse.csproj:

 ```
 <TargetFramework>netcoreapp3.1</TargetFramework>